analogclock/TuringMachine/README.md

 Give an input using valid tape symbols, but giving an invalid symbol will cause it to reject.

 KNOWN ISSUES:
-Due to indexing challenges, the machine always accepts the empty string (“” or ‘’), even if the L(M) does not have a rule for that
-Halts on all inputs
+Due to indexing challenges, the machine always accepts the empty string (“” or ‘’), even if the L(M) does not have a rule for that.
+It also Halts on all inputs